fashion21/fashion21.github.io/_products/lips/color-mood-lipstick.md

       hex: "802519"
     - color: "Blooming Orchid"
       hex: "ef788e"
+    - color: "Calm Berry"
+      hex: "6b1111"
+    - color: "Cheesy Pink"
+      hex: "b3062c"
+    - color: "Ecstatic Nude"
+      hex: "822b0f"
     - color: "Merry Berry"
       hex: "ee0b29"
+    - color: "Misty Rose"
+      hex: "7d0c09"
     - color: "Mystical Mauve"
       hex: "cb6266"
+    - color: "Posh Spice"
+      hex: "7b0c0c"
     - color: "Wild Cherry"
       hex: "b63f39"
 ---
 The range of colors this lipstick comes in can definitely reflect any mood.
 And it’s not just here for its looks—this creamy product has Vitamin E and jojoba oil, which is a natural moisturizer with antibacterial capabilities that can keep your lips soft and healthy.
+Fashion 21 Color Mood is paraben-free.